 Students may request verification of their enrollment at the College through the Registrar's Office.
-Student enrollment verification is made available to financial aid lenders through the National Student Loan Clearinghouse (NSLC).
+Student enrollment verification is made available to financial aid lenders through the National Student Clearinghouse (NSC) or National Students Loan Data System (NSLDS).
 A student may prevent disclosure of enrollment information by notifying the Registrar's Office in writing.
 Requests for nondisclosure must be filed annually.